-The Easter Bunny is not the only animal associated with this holiday.
+The Easter Bunny is not the only animal symbol of this holiday.
 In Switzerland, a cuckoo delivers the Easter Eggs, while in different parts of Germany, children wait for the Easter Fox/Chick/Rooster.

 Even though eggs also symbolize fertility and renewal, they may have become popular on Easter for a more practical reason.
 For centuries, the Christian Church banned eggs, along with other animal provenience food, during the Lent.
 It became a special treat to eat them again at Easter.
 As a special dish, they would probably have been decorated as part of the celebration.

 Decorating Eggs is one of the oldest Easter customs.
 One of History`s most lavish Easter traditions, developed in late 19th century Russia, when royalty and other members of the high society, began giving each other jewelry decorated eggs as Easter gifts.
-Read more about Peter Carl Fabrege`s Easter Eggs
+Read more about Peter Carl Faberge’s Easter Eggs.

 Many Christians of the Catholic and Orthodox Church dye their Easter eggs red, the color of blood, in recognition of the blood of the sacrificed Christ.
 Some also use the color green, the symbol of the renewal of life during springtime.